Daisuke-Kanaizumi/q-special-functions/README.md

 # q-special-functions

-programs for q-special functions
+programs for q-special functions and q-series

 Thank you for checking my programs.

-Programs(.cc, .py, .m files, I will make a header file version as soon as possible) in this repository are made to calculate q-special functions with guaranteed accuracy.
+Programs(.cc, .py, .m files, I will make a header file version as soon as possible) in this repository are made to calculate q-special functions and q-series with guaranteed accuracy.
 All q-special functions are computed by calculating infinite q-Pochhammer symbols and q-hypergeometric series with guaranteed accuaracy.

 If you use my programs in publications, please include the following reference.